 The aircraft stands on the aprons have different dimensions for accommodating aircraft types (i.e. wingspan and length).
 Aircraft are allocated to stands according to the 'best-fit' system and any physical restrictions will be taken account of in allocating stands.
-This means that aircraft in a particular category (i.e. Narrow-body or Wide-body) will, in principle, be allocated to an aircraft stand of the same category.
+This means that aircraft in a particular category (i.e. Narrow-body or Wide-body) will, in principle, be allocated to an aircraft stand of the same category (This is subject to Tibah Operation Duty manager and Tibah AOC decision).